-Prior to practicing law, Keela was a mental health therapist for more than seven years.
+Prior to practicing law, Ms. Gracey was a mental health therapist for more than seven years.
 This experience allows her to bring a different perspective to emotionally charged and high conflict cases.
-Keela cares about her clients and their concerns about the legal process.
+Ms. Gracey cares about her clients and their concerns about the legal process.
 She understands that divorce is a time of transition and strives to help her clients understand the process from beginning to end.

-Keela is a member of the State Bar of Michigan, Family Law Section; Oakland County Bar Association, where she served as Chair of the Family Court Committee; Michigan Inter-Professional Association on Marriage, Divorce and the Family; and Women Lawyers Association of Michigan.
+Ms. Gracey is a member of the State Bar of Michigan, Family Law Section; Oakland County Bar Association, where she served as Chair of the Family Court Committee; the Association of Family and Conciliation Courts; and the Michigan Inter-Professional Association on Marriage, Divorce and the Family, Women Lawyers Association of Michigan.

-Keela received her B.A., summa cum laude, from Upper Iowa University; her M.S. from University of Wisconsin-Stout; and her J.D., cum laude, from Thomas M. Cooley Law School.
+Ms. Gracey received her B.A., summa cum laude, from Upper Iowa University, her M.S. from University of Wisconsin-Stout, and her J.D., cum laude, from Thomas M. Cooley Law School.

 - Family Law